-Phonography is an art and itinerant project dedicated to sound recording that will take us from Alaska to Ushuaia.
+Phonography is an artistic and traveling project dedicated to sound recording that brought us from Alaska to Ushuaia.

 More sounds and information on:

 -Sound Device Mixpre 10T

 -DMS/5.0/2.0 Files : x2 Sennheiser MKH 8040 / x1 Sennheiser MKH 30

 -Stereo ORTF Files : x2 Sennheiser MKH 8040

 -Ambisonic FORMAT B Files/5.0/2.0 : Sennheiser AMBEO

 “PWL08: Ambisonic Overview : USA – WEST COAST AIRPORT & FLIGHT” is a collection of sounds recorded between 2 airports of the west coast of the USA: Los Angeles, and Oakland.
 As a bonus, we put in the library sounds recorded at the Paris Airport (France).